![]() |

 lead to endless frustration.
 Even worse, some point-and-shoot cameras give you no control at all over your exposures.
 If your camera is holding you back artistically, you

 may need a better camera.
 If your camera is getting in your way and you want a better camera, don't say you weren't warned.
-Mackinac Bridge, Michigan What If You Shoot film?
+Mackinac Bridge, Michigan What If You Shoot Film?
 Despite the title, this book is still for you.
-Many of the photos in the book were shot on film (including the photo above of Mt.
-Sneffels).
+Many of the photos in the book were shot on film (including some of the photos on this page).
 The principles of exposure are the same for both film and digital photography, even if the application is a little different.
 95% of this book applies to film photography.

 A Final Thought